Shimon Peres

 Conclusion

 In view of the different economic areas that were addressed by the protocol, an evaluation of whether the role it played was the starting point for an independent, strong Palestinian economy, or yet another form of Israeli subjugation and control over the Palestinians, must consider the constraints contained in the protocol, which limited from the start the Palestinian attempt to create a launching pad for developing Palestinian economy, for opening it up to external trade, and for interconnecting the West Bank and Gaza Strip economies.
-The protocol was no more than an annex to the Oslo Accord, governed by its ceiling, which itself offered the Palestinians nothing more than “interim self-government.”
+The protocol was no more than an annex to the Oslo Agreement , governed by its ceiling, which itself offered the Palestinians nothing more than “interim self-government.”

 In addition, multiple factors have lowered this ceiling to a large degree.
 These include the state of the Palestinian economy, whose fragility has increased since 1967.
-This has fostered an economic subordination to Israel that predated the Oslo Accords and has remained ever since.
+This has fostered an economic subordination to Israel that predated the Oslo Agreements and has remained ever since.
 There was also a prior absence of Palestinian state economic institutions essential for implementing the protocol's provisions and applying the regulations and laws relevant to them.
 At the same time, Israel continued to have complete control over border crossings, land, and water and energy resources, as well as dominance over various commercial and economic sectors.
 Israel had also accumulated greater experience in competing at the international and regional economic levels.
 All this has meant that any gains made by Palestinians from the protocol had a limited positive effect, which continued to diminish even further as Israel increasingly violated the Protocol's terms and manipulated them in order to serve and sustain its colonial policies aimed at control over the land and its resources.

 The protocol did help to kick-start the Palestinian economy on various levels, and many of its provisions opened up larger [economic] spaces for the Palestinians than they had before.
 However, it did not extricate them from the dominance and control of the Israeli economy.
 It did not lay the foundation for a strong economy capable of growth, development, and openness as much as it did for establishing a Palestinian civil administration within a bubble of total Israeli dominance: control over all aspects and areas of Palestinian life and ability to subvert the Palestinians’ economic aspirations quickly and easily without itself suffering any significant consequences.